DataScienceUIBK/Pretraining-Exposure-Popularity/README.md

 ### What is included

-* ✅ Complete dataset with all signals (exposure, Wikipedia, LLM outputs)
+* Complete dataset with all signals (exposure, Wikipedia, LLM outputs)
-* ✅ Prompting pipelines
+* Prompting pipelines for direct and pairwise estimation
-* ✅ Aggregation scripts
+* Aggregation scripts (majority voting, merging)
-* ✅ Evaluation scripts
+* Evaluation scripts (correlation and accuracy)

 ### Requirements

-* Python 3.9+
+* Python **3.11+**
 * Dependencies listed in `requirements.txt`
+* Access to **GPT models (required for parts of the pipeline)**
-* GPU recommended (optional)
+* GPU recommended for efficient inference

 ### Notes

 * Results may vary slightly due to LLM stochasticity
-* Multiple runs + aggregation used for stability
+* Multiple runs and aggregation are used for stability
-* Models available via Hugging Face
+* All evaluated models are publicly available

----

 ## 📊 Key Findings